SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/on_test_automation.en.md

 Each time you move through the workflow, you want to try to avoid having to create an account, login as the user, and configure the unicorn.
-Ideally, you'll be able to create an account and pre-configure a unicorn via the API or database.
+Ideally, you will be able to create an account and pre-configure a unicorn via the API or database.
 Then all you have to do is log in as the user, locate Sparkles, and add her to the cart.